Hannan94/Masters-Project/README.md

-# Human Activity Recognition (HAR) using WiFi signal Channel State Information (CSI).
+# Human Activity Recognition (HAR): Speed Estimation using Channel State Infromation(CSI) in WiFi

 Experiments:
-Collect time-series data in a wifi-enabled environment for walking, running, sitting, and fall human activities.
+Collect time-series data in a wifi-enabled environment for angle 30, 60 and 85 degree.
 Preprocessing (data analysis)
 Denoising the collected raw data using Discrete Wavelet Transform.
 Features reduction using Principle Components Analysis.
-Calculated statistical properties for each sample
+Calculated statistical properties for each sample.

 Classification model
-Classify Human activities using the linear support vector machine (SVM)
+Classify the angle using the linear support vector machine (SVM)